jakartaee/jakarta.ee/content/learn/specification-guides/contexts-dependency-injection-explained.md

-items include: Bean Discovery Mode: Mechanism to indicate how the bean manager determines which beans to manage Interceptors, Decorators, Alternatives In Jakarta CDI 4.0 the bean-management-mode has changed from “all” to “annotated”, which means only beans that are annotated with a Jakarta CDI annotation are managed.
+items include: Bean Discovery Mode: Mechanism to indicate how the bean manager determines which beans to manage Interceptors, Decorators, Alternatives In Jakarta CDI 4.0 the bean-management-mode has changed from "all" to "annotated", which means only beans that are annotated with a Jakarta CDI annotation are managed.
 This is a breaking change in functionality that developers must be aware of when moving to Jakarta EE 10.